 - Click the name of the target backup file.

-- In the Signature field, change the validity period of the link.
-We recommend that you set the validity period to 28,800s, namely, eight hours.
+- In the Validity Period (Seconds) field, change the validity period of the link.
+We recommend that you set the validity

 Note When you migrate the backup file from OSS to RDS, the URL of the backup file is required.
 If the link validity period for the URL expires, the data migration fails.
 Therefore, we recommend that you set the validity period to the maximum value, which is 28,800s.